Where did Kiwifruit originate from?

 - Lower the containers into the soil in a shady, wind-protected place and cover the surface with a thick layer of straw mulch.

 - Once the cuttings have rooted through the pot, plant them in the designated location.

 Kiwi plants are generally very robust.
 Occasionally aphids or scale insects occur, more rarely fungal diseases.

 Where do kiwis grow?

 Originally, kiwis come from China, but nowadays, the fruits are mainly imported from New Zealand.
 In warm and mild winter regions, the plants can also be cultivated here.
 Kiwis grow best in front of a southwestern or western wall of a house.
 The soil should be loose, rich in humus and nutrients.
 Alternatively, kiwis can also be grown in tubs on the terrace or balcony.

 Young plants from specialist shops can be planted between May and August.

 Kiwis are harvested between the end of September and October.
 By the way: for the climbers to produce fruit, you need both a male and a female plant, because Kiwis are dioecious.

 When can you prune kiwis?

-Kiwis can only be cut from the third year onwards—the optimum time for pruning in August.
+Kiwis can only be cut from the third year onwards—the optimum time for pruning is in August.
 The annual fruit shoots are shortened by about a third.
-The ends of the leading shoots can also be shortened a little once a year.
+The ends of the leading shoots can also be trimmed a little once a year.
 More robust pruning measures are generally postponed until late summer.